NVIDIA/spark-rapids/tools/README.md

 The output location can be changed using the `--output-directory` option.
 Default is current directory.

 The output format can be changed using the `--output-format` option.
 Default is csv.
 The other option is text.

+Note: We suggest you also save the output of the `spark-submit` or `spark-shell` to a log file for troubleshooting.

 Run `--help` for more information.